lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 # About

-(detailed information about the congress, such as its history, aims, and themes)

 The International Orogenic Lherzolite Conference aims to bring together specialists in mantle processes to key orogenic mantle (and related rocks) outcrops worldwide and to share and discuss the latest advances in the processes operating in the upper mantle and at the transition between the upper mantle and the lower crust.

 ## History

-TODO

 The first International Orogenic Lherzolite meeting was held in Montpellier (France) in 1990 around the Lherz peridotite outcrop in the French Pyrenees.
-Subsequent Orogenic Lherzolite meetings were as follows
+Since then, a total of 6 Orogenic Lherzolite conferences have been held around the world:

-- 1990 - Montpellier (France) - Lherz peridotite in the French Pyrenees.
+1. 1990 - Montpellier (France) - Lherz peridotite in the French Pyrenees.
-- 1995 - Granada (Spain) - Ronda and Beni Bousera peridotites...
+2. 1995 - Granada (Spain) - Ronda and Beni Bousera peridotites...
-- 1999 - Pavia (Italy) - Ivrea, Malenco... peridotite outcrops
+3. 1999 - Pavia (Italy) - Ivrea, Malenco... peridotite outcrops
-- 2002 - Samani (Japan) - Horoman Peridotite Complex in Hokkaido
+4. 2002 - Samani (Japan) - Horoman Peridotite Complex in Hokkaido
-- 2008 - Shasta City in California (USA) - Josephine and Trinity peridotites
+5. 2008 - Shasta City in California (USA) - Josephine and Trinity peridotites.
-- 2014 - Marrakech (Morocco) - Beni Bousera peridotite and Middle and Anti-Atlas mantle xenoliths and ophiolites
+6. 2014 - Marrakech (Morocco) - Beni Bousera peridotite and Middle and Anti-Atlas mantle xenoliths and ophiolites.
 # Practical information

 TODO